daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-FGSM.md

 \eta = \epsilon sign(\nabla_{x} J(\Theta, x, y))
 \end{equation}

 One downside of the FGSM is that the manipulated images are often perceptible for humans.
++ Add perception thing
++ Add explanation or example or both
 This can be improved by using iterative methods.

 The notebook is available <a id="raw-url" href="https://raw.githubusercontent.com/daved01/Adversarial_Examples/master/01_Fast-Gradient-Sign-Method.ipynb" download>here</a>.